A Brief Introduction to Search Engine Optimization (SEO)

-SEO is much more complex than just implementing some high-ranking keywords into your website.
+SEO is much more complex than just implementing high-ranking keywords into your website.
 Integrating your location is one of the most integral parts of creating an effective local SEO or national SEO strategy.
 You can’t expect anybody to find your new coffee shop if Google doesn’t know what part of the world you’re in.
 Or if you’re an e-commerce store, how will Google know you ship worldwide?

 This all comes down to deciding whether a local or national SEO strategy is best for you.